ARSBlue/ToolBox-4-Iris/arsblue/util/README.md

 USER>do err.OutputToDevice()
 Der Befehl "unknown_cmd" ist entweder falsch geschrieben oder konnte nicht gefunden werden.
 ```
 The output and error output can also be captured in the same data stream (example see [Submit Input](#submit-input)).
-The output and error output can also be output on the current device by passing the current `$IO` variable for the data streams (example see [Specify Directory](#specify-directory).
+The output and error output can also be output on the current device by passing the current `$IO` variable for the data streams (example see [Specify Directory](#specify-directory)).

 ### Submit Input